dgraph-io/cloud-docs/content/slash-cli/help-update.md

 ARGUMENTS
 ```
-  COMMAND  command to show help for
+  COMMAND  Command to show help for
 ```

 OPTIONS
 ```
-  --all  see all commands in CLI
+  --all  See all commands in CLI
 ```

 ### Update CLI